decoverto/decoverto/README.md

 Sets are converted to JSON as arrays.
 Maps are converted as arrays objects, each object having a `key` and a `value` property.

-Multidimensional arrays require additional configuration, see Limitations below.

 ### Complex, nested object tree

-DecoratedJSON works through your objects recursively, and can consume massively complex, nested object trees (except for some limitations with uncommon, untyped structures, see below in the limitations section).
+DecoratedJSON works through your objects recursively, and can consume massively complex, nested object trees.

 ```typescript
 import {jsonObject, jsonMember, MapShape} from 'decorated-json';